-Marriage, I feel, is like a cricket match, husband and wife at the crease ducking bouncers and hitting the odd ball to the boundaries.
-If either of them is careless, then they’re run out or worse, there’s a hit wicket.
+Marriage, I feel, is like a cricket match, husband and wife at the crease ducking bouncers and hitting the oddball to the boundaries.
+If either of them is careless, then they’ve run out or worse, there’s a hit wicket.
 Mine is an interreligious marriage, me a Gujarati Jain and my hubby a Roman Catholic from Goa (nothing short of an Indo-Pak series, mind you, not just one match).
 We had a simple wedding followed by two receptions given the different palates of our respected relatives, where curiosity ruled and people laid bets on how this was going to be a 20-20 match (over in no time).
 The contrarians, if any, would be millionaires now.

 Related reading: Indian weddings and the art of tracing lineages